69 Squadron (Israel): 1982 Lebanon War

 Once again, the official end of hostilities did not spell an end to fighting and Israel remained engaged in Lebanon for years to come.
 When the Syrians introduced the SA-8 Gecko into Lebanon in July 1982, IAF Phantoms were sent to hunt down four launchers on July 24 and two were claimed by 69 Squadron.
-Up to its very disbandment in 1994, the squadron also took part in repeated strikes against terrorist organizations operating from Lebanon.
+Up to its disbandment in 1994, the squadron took part in repeated strikes against terrorist organizations operating from Lebanon.
 On one such operation on October 16, 1986, a bomb exploded immediately after release from Kurnass 306, forcing both crew to eject.
 The pilot, Yishai Aviram, was rescued by an IAF AH-1 Cobra, but navigator Ron Arad was captured by members of the Shi'a Amal Movement.
 Initial negotiations for an exchange of prisoners failed and Arad has been missing since and his fate remains unknown.

 In early 1986 the squadron introduced the AGM-142 Popeye into IAF service, and for nearly a decade was the only IAF squadron to operate the missile.
 In 1987 its Phantoms played the role of Soviet "MiG-29s" in the film "Iron Eagle II".
-Filming coincided with the receipt of several birds from 105 Squadron, which appropriately appeared in the film bearing that unit's distinctive red flash on the fuselage (although the IAF markings were replaced with the Soviet red star insignia).
-The squadron trained extensively for possible participation in the 1990 Gulf War, but Israel eventually stayed out of that conflict.
-In June 1991 the squadron relocated to the air base at Hatzerim, from which it flew 79 sorties during Operation Accountability of April 1993.
-In the wake of the Oslo Accords the US finally agreed to supply the IAF with the F-15E Strike Eagle, and 69 Squadron was disbanded in early 1994 in expectation of its re-equipment with the new aircraft.
+Filming coincided with the receipt of several birds from 105 Squadron, which appropriately appeared in the film bearing that unit's distinctive red flash on the fuselage, with the IAF markings replaced with the Soviet red star insignia.
+The squadron trained extensively for possible participation in the 1990 Gulf War, but Israel eventually stayed out of the conflict.
+In June 1991, the squadron relocated to the air base at Hatzerim, from which it flew 79 sorties during Operation Accountability in April 1993.
+In the wake of the Oslo Accords the US agreed to supply the IAF with the F-15E Strike Eagle.
+69 Squadron was disbanded in early 1994 in expectation of its re-equipment with the new aircraft.